VS Code is one of the most used code editors among developers, and it has some amazing features to help developers increase their coding speed.

 13. Select current line

-This selects the current line where your cursor is at.
+With this VS code shortcut, you select the current line where your cursor is at.

 Mac — Command + L